D3fy/hosted/README.md

 # hosted

-A quick and dirty application to resolve a DNS name a determine if that address resolves locally.
+A quick and dirty application to resolve a DNS name and determine if that address resolves locally.

 The primary motiviation for writing hosted was to